KShebek/cbe504/main.typ

 #figure(
   image("figures/jammed.jpg", width: 20%),
-  caption: [Depiction of a jammed lattice.]
+  caption: [Depiction of a jammed lattice, where the vacant squares are free surface sites.]
 )<fig:jammed>

 Of course, this does not necessarily mean a LHHW model cannot yield a sufficiently good fit to experimentally obtained kinetic data.